builtview/support-docs/docs/media-basics/finding-media.md

 ---

 You can filter or search from the following metrics on desktop on your team gallery page.
 If used properly and set up well, filtering by tags is a great way on locating media.

--	Searching: search to see media items with a similar description
+-	Searching: search to see media items with a similar description.

 -	Tags: filter by a selection of tags with and/or options.

--	Uploaders: search based on the member that uploaded in your team
+-	Uploaders: search based on the member that uploaded in your team.

--	Date: Limit your search to a date range
+-	Date: Limit your search to a date range.

 -	Sort by: Changing the sorting of media by newest or oldest first.

 -	Type: search through media by the type, either photo, video, 360 photo or 360 video.

 -	Deleted Media: find deleted media.

 <center>